cvelazquezr/personal-webpage/content/authors/cvelazquezr/_index.md

 highlight_name: true
 ---

 Camilo Velázquez-Rodríguez is currently a Ph.D.
 Candidate in Computer Science at the Software Languages Lab from the Department of Informatics, Faculty of (BioEngineering) Sciences at the Vrije Universiteit Brussel in Brussels, Belgium.
-His research interests include (but are not limited to) library usages in large software ecosystems, optimisation, machine learning and mathematical modelling.
+His research interests include (but are not limited to) library usages in large software ecosystems, optimisation, machine learning and mathematical modeling.
 He is currently researching about library usages in the Maven software ecosystem to help developers in tasks such as selection of libraries, library comparisons and library adoption.
 He is doing his Ph.D. thesis under the supervision of [Prof. Dr. Coen De Roover](https://soft.vub.ac.be/~cderoove/).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->